|

 Spanish-American War flag cover,

-small nick at bottom right, to Syracuse, NY, JUN 16 receiver and "RECEIVED
+small nick at bottom right, to Syracuse, NY, JUN 16 receiver

 1" machine oval on reverse. |